The process of managing faecal incontinence or constipation is called “bowel management.”

 These treatments may not necessarily solve problems with stool irregularity, time consumption and incontinence episodes.
 Furthermore, inadequate bowel management and side effects to the treatments may dominate day-to-day life and reduce quality of life.

-It is important to find a bowel management regimen that solves your bowel problem and is the best fit for your life.
-In the next section, you will find more information about using bowel irrigation as a part of a bowel management regimen.
+It is important to find a bowel management regime that solves your bowel problem and is the best fit for your life.
+In the next section, you will find more information about using bowel irrigation as a part of a bowel management regime.